 A, Four closely set tubercles near a vessel.
 Mucosa pink.
 Note stippled appearance of the membrane.
 B, Tuberculous ulceration on fundus.
 Upper margin slightly undermined.
 Tubercles on lower edge and at lower and outer margin of circle.
 Small slough on base of ulcer.
 C. Numerous tubercles on a much swollen and pleated mucosa.
 D, Right ureteric orifice-ulcerated and excavated.
 Tubercles and purulent slough on margins.
-Bullous œdema below and external.
+Bullous ædema below and external.
 Cystitis of moderate severity.
 E, Tuberculous ulceration.
 Intense cystitis.
 Translucent bullæ.
 F, Catheter in ureter corresponding to healthy kidney.
 Cystitis has spread across and surrounds this orifice.
-Polypoid swelling, such as more the acrooundered in any form of savere cystitis, is well denited. as may be encountered in any form of severe cystitis, is well depicted.
+Polypoid swelling, such as may be encountered in any form of severe cystitis, is well depicted.